-That sounded good to me, so that same day I decided to give it a try.
+That sounded good to me, so I started my experiment with it that same day.

-And I haven’t stopped.
 Everything Rodriguez said was true.
-Keeping track of time has been a gift from my past self to my future selves that keeps on giving.
+Lifelogging has been a gift from my past self to my future selves that keeps on giving.

 Get More Sh*t Done

-One thing jumped off the page after my first few days of keeping track of time: how productive I wasn’t.
-I realized:
+One thing jumped off the page after my first few days of lifelogging: how productive I wasn’t.

 - I worked way fewer hours than I felt I did.
 In a week where I might have guessed I had put in a good 60 hours work, the reality was closer to 30.

 - Most of what I spent my time on wasn’t important.
 Too much time spending, not enough time investing.